Tom Asbury

-Thomas Sydnor Asbury (born July 14, 1945) is a retired American men's college basketball coach.
-He spent two separate terms as head coach of Pepperdine University, retiring from that position in 2011.
-He also was a head coach for Kansas State University and served as an assistant coach at Pepperdine, the University of Wyoming (his alma mater), and the University of Alabama.
+Thomas Sydnor Asbury (born July 14, 1945) is an American former men's college basketball coach.
+He spent two separate terms as head coach at Pepperdine University, retiring from that position in 2011.
+He was also a head coach for Kansas State University and served as an assistant coach at Pepperdine, the University of Wyoming (his alma mater), and the University of Alabama.

 Career

 Pepperdine

 Asbury was an assistant coach at Pepperdine for nine seasons before succeeding Jim Harrick as head coach.
 Asbury was very successful in his first stint at Pepperdine, becoming the conference coach of the year twice and compiling a 125–59 record in his first six years.
-He took the Waves to the NCAA Tournament in 1991, 1992 and 1994, as well as two NIT appearances, three regular-season WCC titles and three WCC Tournament championships.
+He took the Waves to the NCAA Tournament in 1991, 1992, and 1994, as well as two NIT appearances, three regular-season WCC titles, and three WCC Tournament championships.

 Kansas State and Alabama

 His success landed him the head coaching job at Kansas State University.
-He coached the Wildcats for six seasons making the NCAA tournament once and the NIT Tournament twice.
+He coached the Wildcats for six seasons, making the NCAA tournament once and the NIT tournament twice.
 However, his final season ended in 1999–2000 at Kansas State with a 9–19 record and a 2–14 conference record.
 He was fired and later returned to coaching as an assistant at the University of Alabama under former pupil Mark Gottfried.
 Mark Fox, the head coach at the University of California, is another former Asbury assistant, having coached with him at Kansas State.